krbreyn/gemcat/README.md

 ![Demo Gif](https://raw.githubusercontent.com/krbreyn/gemcat/refs/heads/master/demo.gif)

-Thirdly, in the future, gemcat will also have a TUI powered by tcell that will have keyboard-navigation and full mouse support.
+Thirdly, in the future, gemcat will also have a TUI.